Backup-Gits/easy_tbot/README.md

         self.bot.reply_to(msg, 'Hello world!!!')
 ```
 #### Inlines
 Represented by inlines.py file.
-Stores a set of handlers that inherit from InlineHandler class stored in
+Stores a set of handlers that inherit from InlineHandler.
-easy_tbot.handlers.inline
 An example of a reply made to the 'hello' inline button
 ```python
 from easy_tbot import  InlineHandler, types